britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 container.datum(lineData).call(lineChart);
 ```

-That will render the following chart:
+That renders the following chart:
 ![Simple Line Chart][lineChartImg]

 ## Adding a Tooltip
-Now that we have a line chart working, we will add a tooltip to allow users to check the specific values on each date.
+Now that we have a line chart working, we are going to add a tooltip to allow users to check the specific values on each date.
 We start by instantiating a new [Tooltip component][tooltipAPIReference]:
 ```js
 const chartTooltip = tooltip();
 ```